Network Troubleshooting: Performing a Trace Route (Windows)

 Here is an example of the results:

-Note: Copying data from the command prompt window is a bit different than most other Windows interfaces.
-To do it,
+Note: Copying data from a command prompt window is a bit different than most other Windows interfaces.
+See detailed instructions below.

-When finished you can close the command-line window by typing `exit` and hitting Enter.
+Step 7 - When finished you can close the command prompt window by typing `exit` and pressing Enter.

 Outcome